Counting Business Days: How Companies Actually Calculate Deadlines

 Legal Teams: Where a Missed Day Has Real Consequences

-• Federal holidays: Apply to federal courts only.
+- Federal holidays: Apply to federal courts only.

-• State-specific holidays: Vary even between counties in some states.
+- State-specific holidays: Vary even between counties in some states.

-Legal professionals across the country follow similar principles.
-Many rely on rule sets embedded in practice management platforms like Clio or MyCase, but the underlying logic is the same — a business day is only a business day if the relevant institution is actually open.
+A blunt working rule covers most of the risk: when in doubt, add a day.
+The cost of filing early is essentially zero.
+The cost of filing late can be everything.
+Many legal teams rely on rule sets embedded in practice management platforms such as Clio or MyCase, but the underlying logic is the same — a business day is only a business day if the relevant institution is actually open.

 Shipping and Logistics: When Time Zones Complicate the Count

-1. The order timestamp is captured in UTC, then converted to the warehouse's local time (Eastern).
+- The order timestamp is captured in UTC, then converted to the warehouse's local time (Eastern).

 Finance and Banking: Settlement Days and the T+2 Reality

-After that incident, they standardized on a financial calendar data provider that publishes machine-readable holiday schedules for over 150 market calendars worldwide, updated in real time as central banks and exchanges announce unscheduled closures.
-The lesson, as their compliance officer put it: "T+2 only works if both counterparties agree on what 'business day' means.
-In cross-border finance, they often don't — until you make them."
+The more robust approach is to standardize on a financial calendar data provider that publishes machine-readable holiday schedules for many market calendars worldwide, updated as exchanges and central banks announce closures.
+The underlying lesson: T+2 only works if both counterparties agree on what "business day" means.
+In cross-border finance, they often don't — until the agreement makes them.

 The Holiday Exclusion Problem: It's Harder Than a List